panzi/ajson/README.md

 extension to improve the speed of the continuation of the parser function.

 **Note:** This library is still of beta quality and interfaces might change in an incompatible manner.
-Especially the callback based parsers interface might change.
+Especially the callback based parsers interface and even the name of this library (and thus all symbol names) might still change.

 Example
 -------